vkbo/novelWriter/docs/source/usage_writing.rst

 .. tip::
-   If the auto-replace feature changes a symbol when you did not want it to change, pressing :kbd:`Ctrl+Z` immediately after the auto-replacement will undo it without undoing the character you typed.
+   If the auto-replace feature changes a symbol when you did not want it to change, pressing :kbd:`Ctrl+Z` once after the auto-replacement will undo it without undoing the character you typed before it.